jwodder/check-wheel-contents/CONTRIBUTING.md

    `test/`, are written using [pytest](https://docs.pytest.org), and are run using [tox](http://tox.readthedocs.org).

-4. Use type annotations in the main code!
+4. Use type annotations!
 Type checking is run via tox.

-    - The tests do not need type annotations, but that's only because I didn't add any when I first wrote them, and adding annotations now would be a lot of work for very little payoff.

 5. If adding or changing a feature, update the documentation in `README.rst`